Get the facts

 This module aims to educate you on the following:

-- What the law says about sexual abuse images
+- What the law says about online sexual behaviour involving children

 - The criminal justice system: from arrest to possible imprisonment